How to Calculate MAGI for IRMAA and Premium ACA Tax Credits

 If you are interested in other retirement hacks, make sure you get your free retirement checklist.

 Both of these, Premium ACA Tax Credits and IRMAA, are cliffs penalties.

 Most articles skip over the step of actually calculating MAGI.
-MAGI calculation is important!
-Especially when you are talking about the difference a dollar can make with a cliff penality.
+MAGI calculation is essential!
+Especially when you talk about the difference a dollar can make with a cliff penality.

 Understanding MAGI and the Cliff